Skip to content

 Case example: what this looks like in real life

 Example: 41-year-old self-employed professional with variable revenue.
 A self-employed consultant relies on client meetings, travel, and presentations.
 A significant illness leads to several months of reduced ability to travel and meet clients in person.
 They can still do some remote work, but overall income drops sharply because the highest-value activities are limited.
 A policy with a strong residual rider pays a proportionate benefit during the income-loss period, helping stabilize household finances while the consultant gradually rebuilds full activity.
-Without residual coverage, the consultant may be forced to draw down retirement assets, take on debt, or accept unfavorable client terms just to keep cash flowing.

 Who should prioritize disability insurance if they are self-employed?

-Disability coverage is useful for most self-employed people, but it becomes especially critical when your income is tied directly to personal output, licensing, physical ability, or specialized skill.
+Disability coverage is useful for most self-employed people, but it becomes especially critical when income is tied directly to personal output, licensing, physical ability, or specialized skill.
 Consultants, contractors, professional service providers, sales-driven owners, medical and dental professionals, attorneys, and anyone whose business cannot run profitably without their full involvement are usually high priority candidates.

 It is also important when your household depends heavily on your income or when you are building long-term assets that you do not want to disrupt during a health event.
 A well-designed disability plan helps you avoid tapping retirement savings prematurely, which can derail broader planning strategies.
 If you are coordinating protection with retirement strategy, your annuity and retirement resources—starting at our annuities hub—can help tie the whole picture together.

-Get a Quote
+Start a Quote Request

 Talk With an Advisor Today